 For this reason, information about fees paid to an audit firm for different types of services received, is a disclosure of high interest to many users of financial statements.

-Stakeholders have expressed concerns about the quality and consistency of current disclosures about fees paid to audit or review firms for other services and so in response the External Reporting Board are proposing to introduce enhanced disclosure requirements.
+Stakeholders have expressed concerns about the quality and consistency of current disclosures about fees paid to audit or review firms for other services and so in response the External Reporting Board has proposed introducing enhanced disclosure requirements.

 (a) Audit or review of the financial statements